 So it’s time to replace your roof.
 You found a contractor that charges you a great price and you signed on the dotted line.
 2 months later, your project that they promised would take “1 week to complete” isn’t done, or there is shoddy workmanship!
-Here are a few things you can do to protect yourself:
+Here are a few things you can do to protect yourself from poor contractors:

 1. A simple call to the contractor’s office and asking to speak with a manager may do the trick.
 When you call, be calm and rational.
 A lot of emotion is tied into your beloved home and this project.
 But remember, the person on the other line may have no clue there was a problem before you contacted them.
 Be ready to give the employee your contract number, the jobsite address, and your salesperson’s name.
 Explain exactly what the problem is, and exactly how you would like the Company to solve it.

 2. If you are not satisfied with your phone call to the contractor, ask them for a jobsite inspection.
 If your project is halfway done and you have workmanship concerns, NOW is the time to bring up your concerns.
 Don’t wait until the end to complain – this will just cause you more frustration on your part and wasted time.
 A good contractor will listen carefully to your concerns, and lay out a specific plan on how they plan to address your concerns.
 Don’t be afraid to ask for a manager to meet you at your home the next day.
 Contractors do this for their customers all the time.